vivekvjyn/viveks-guide/README.md

 # Uploading a Dataset

 > Always use mtg-info@upf.edu to upload your dataset.
+> Make sure the dataset has no errors and is well structured to be compatitble with `mirdata`

 1. Once you have the dataset ready, create a zip file.
 You can include multiple zip files.